juju/docs/src/en/caas.md

     An alternative to using the bundle is to use the `conjure-up` installer.
     See Ubuntu tutorial
     [Install Kubernetes with conjure-up][ubuntu-tutorial_install-kubernetes-with-conjure-up].
-    Although it specifically mentions the
-    [Canonical Distribution of Kubernetes][cdk-charm] you can choose the identical minimal install deployed above from the tool's interface.
+    for guidance.
+Although the tutorial specifically mentions the [Canonical Distribution of Kubernetes][cdk-charm] you can choose the identical minimal install deployed above from the tool's interface.